Vladimir Guerrero Jr.: Minor leagues

-Eligible for free agency in 2015, Baseball America ranked Guerrero as the top international free agent, and MLB.com ranked him the fourth-best.
-He signed with Toronto on July 2, 2015, for $3.9 million at age 16.
-Guerrero was assigned to extended spring training camp to open the 2016 minor league season.
-Guerrero made his professional baseball debut with the Rookie Advanced Bluefield Blue Jays on June 23.
+In 2015, Baseball America ranked Guerrero as the top international free agent, and MLB.com ranked him the fourth-best.
+He signed with the Toronto Blue Jays on July 2, 2015, for $3.9 million at age 16.
+He was assigned to extended spring training camp to open the 2016 minor league season.
+He made his professional baseball debut with the Rookie Advanced Bluefield Blue Jays on June 23.
 Guerrero hit his first professional home run on June 24, a two-run shot in a 4–2 loss to the Bristol Pirates.
-On August 12, Guerrero recorded his first multi-home run game, hitting two solo shots in an 18–5 win against the Pulaski Yankees.
-Later in August, he was named the Appalachian League's All-Star at third base.
-Guerrero played in 62 games for Bluefield in 2016, and hit .271 with eight home runs, 46 runs batted in (RBI), and 15 stolen bases.
-On January 24, 2017, MLB named Guerrero the third best prospect at third base heading into the 2017 minor league season.
+On August 12, he recorded his first multi-home run game, hitting two solo shots in an 18–5 win against the Pulaski Yankees.
+Later in August, he was named the Appalachian League's postseason All-Star at third base.
+Guerrero played in 62 games in 2016, and hit .271 with eight home runs, 46 runs batted in (RBI), and 15 stolen bases.
+On January 24, 2017, MLB named Guerrero the third best prospect at third base.